bugcrowd/templates/submissions/description/cross_site_scripting_xss/stored/self/template.md

 **Steps to Reproduce**

 1. Use a browser to navigate to: {{URL}}
-1. Login as a user
+1. Log in as a user
 1. Insert the following JavaScript payload:

 ```JavaScript